Holomorphic Jacobi Manifolds: Basics definitions and results

 \begin{remark} A direct computation exploiting Equation (\ref{eq:eta}) shows that

 for all $\Delta \in D_\R E$.
-Formula (\ref{eq:j_DE}) can be used to prove directly the equivalence between (2) and (4) in the above proposition.
+Formula (\ref{eq:j_DE}) can be used to prove directly the equivalence between (2) and (4) in Lemma \ref{prop:holom}.
 Notice that, despite $ j_{DE} \Delta \in D_\R E$ for all $\Delta \in D_\R E$, none of the two summands in the right hand side of (\ref{eq:j_DE}) is in $D_\R E$.
 Finally, it immediately follows from Formula (\ref{eq:j_DE}) that $j_{DE}$ preserves $\C$-linear sections of $D_\R E$, i.e.~those sections commuting with $j_E$. \end{remark}